Providers Configuration

 - Obtain the base URL and API key from your OpenAI-compatible service provider

-- Enter the base URL, API key, and available models in the Settings → Providers → OpenAI Compatible section
+- Enter the base URL and API key in the Model Library OpenAI Compatible configuration

 - Or set the